Fan Noli: Downfall and exile

 The Albanian Orthodox Archdiocese in America founded by Noli went on to join the Orthodox Church in America, today led by Metropolitan Tikhon Mollard as the Albanian Archdiocese.
-Until recently overseen by Archbishop Nikon of Boston and the Very Reverend Arthur E. Liolin, the Albanian Archdiocese of the Orthodox Church in America is currently headed by Interim Chancellor Igumen Nikodhim Preston.
+Until recently overseen by Archbishop Nikon of Boston and the Very Reverend Arthur E. Liolin, the Albanian Archdiocese of the Orthodox Church in America is currently headed by Bishop Nikodhim (Preston).
 It consists of eleven urban and suburban parishes situated primarily in the urban centers of the Northeastern United States and the Midwestern United States.
-The Autocephalous Orthodox Church of Albania, which Noli served in Albania, is presided over by Archbishop Anastasios of Albania, headquartered in the Albanian capital city of Tirana and a member of the World Council of Churches.
+The Autocephalous Orthodox Church of Albania, which Noli served in Albania, is presided over by Archbishop Joani of Albania following the repose of Archbishop Anastasios of Albania, headquartered in the Albanian capital city of Tirana and a member of the World Council of Churches.
 In addition, the Greek Orthodox Archdiocese of America administers two Albanian Orthodox parishes in Boston and Chicago.
 All Albanian Orthodox parishes are today in full communion with one another and with the broader worldwide body of the Orthodox Church and fully recognized by the Ecumenical Patriarchate of Constantinople.

 Noli on a 1996 100 lekë banknote.

 Writing in his diary two days after Noli's death, Albanian leader Enver Hoxha gave his analysis of Noli's work:

 As we are informed, Fan S. Noli died from an operation done last week in which, because of his age, he did not survive.
 A cerebral hemorrhage caused a quick death.
 Noli was one of the prominent political and literary figures of the beginning of this century.
 The balance sheet of his life was positive ...
 Fan Noli today enjoys a great popularity in our country, deserved as a literary translator and music critic.
 He was a prominent promoter of the Albanian language.
 His original works and translations, especially of Shakespeare, of Omar Khayyám and Blasco Ibáñez, are immortal.
 But especially his anti-Zogist, anti-feudal elegies and poems are beautiful jewels that have inspired and will inspire our youth, especially in creativity.
 He was also respected as a realistic politician, as a revolutionary democrat in ideology and politics.
 The Party has assessed the figure of Noli.
 As is deserved, we have had a patriotic duty to point out the really great merits of his in literature, the history of the arts, and his merits and weaknesses in politics.
 I think we will do our best in bringing his body to Albania, as this distinguished son of the people, the revolutionary patriot, deserves to bask in his homeland, which he loved and fought for his entire life.